thiensu99x/thiensu99/README.md

 <hr><br>

 ## Info about me 📝
-- 🔭 I’m currently a Student
+- 🔭 I'm a programmer
 - 🌱 I’m self-taught in web development
 - 📫 How to reach me: thiensu12123@gmail.com
 - ⚡ Fun fact: I think I'm an interesting person